-USB Ultra Infrared Receiver to remote control and power on/off the PC
+USB Ultra Infrared Receiver to remote control PC, remote power on PC and remote power off PC !

 Today, another interesting infrared receiver solder guide for the PC is finished.
 Who like to control the PC or HTPC comfortable from the sofa, can solder different IR receiver types for commercially available universal remote controls.
 There are some self building guides in the ocinside.de modding section for several years and today a new special infrared receiver soldering guide for the PC is published.

 After the extended guide for the infrared receiver with hardware side function to remotely switch the PC ON or OFF as full USB variant with the name “USB Ultra infrared receiver” or briefly “USB Ultra IR” a new version 2.0 is now available.